Support Recovery in One-bit Compressed Sensing with Near-Optimal Measurements and Sublinear Time: Introduction

-In most existing literature, the decoding algorithm of the 1bCS support recovery will iterate over all columns of the sensing matrix $A$, resulting in a decoding complexity of $\Omega(n)$.
-However, the sparsity of $x$, and the structure of the measurement matrix may make it feasible for a recovery algorithm to take sublinear time.
-Indeed, in a related problem of so-called nonadaptive group testing, such structural properties were used to result in sublinear time decoding algorithms.
-In group testing, the goal is to recover a $k$-sparse binary vector $x$ from the observation $y=A\circ x$, where $A\in\{0,1\}^{m\times n}$ and ``$\circ$" operation replaces the usual addition and multiplication to logical-or and logical-and respectively.
+Most existing 1bCS support recovery algorithms iterate over all columns of $A$, leading to decoding complexity $\Omega(n)$.
+However, the sparsity of $x$ and the structural properties of certain measurement matrices allow for sublinear-time decoding.
+A closely related problem is {\em nonadaptive group testing}, where the goal is to recover a $k$-sparse binary vector $x \in \{0,1\}^n$ from $y = A \circ x$, with $A \in \{0,1\}^{m \times n}$ and ``$\circ$'' denoting logical OR and AND operations instead of addition and multiplication.
+Structural properties in group testing have been leveraged to achieve highly efficient sublinear decoding algorithms.

-Motivated by this, in this paper, our aim is to provide 1bCS recovery algorithms of sublinear, and ideally $O(m)$ complexity (it turns out all our decoding algorithms will only have factors $k$, $\log k$, and $\log n$).
-To reduce the decoding complexity, we will apply ideas from decoding algorithms of group testing, where many highly-efficient decoding algorithms have been proposed in recent times~\cite{lee2019saffron,cheraghchi2020combinatorial,cai2017efficient,guruswami2023noise}.
+Motivated by these connections, our aim is to design 1bCS support recovery algorithms with sublinear decoding complexity, ideally $O(m)$, with only additional factors involving $k$, $\log k$, and $\log n$.
+To achieve this, we adapt techniques from group testing, where efficient decoding algorithms have been extensively developed~\cite{lee2019saffron,cheraghchi2020combinatorial,cai2017efficient,guruswami2023noise}.